 You can be burned by conductive heat when you contact heated surfaces or objects.
 The risk of serious conductive burns is even higher when you contact hot surfaces or objects while compressing parts of your Garment and exposing yourself to too much heat.
-Compression (Fig. 10) brings surfaces closer together and displaces air, resulting in the transfer of heat between outside surfaces and inner layers.
+Compression (FIG. 10) brings surfaces closer together and displaces air, resulting in the transfer of heat between outside surfaces and inner layers.
 For example, burns can occur on knees while crawling on hot surfaces and on shoulders where the SCBA straps have squeezed the surrounding fabric against the skin.
-Another common compression burn injury occurs, even without contacting a hot object or surface, when the firefighter's forearm is extended toward the heat source while holding a hose.
+Another common compression burn injury occurs, even without contacting a hot object or surface, when the firefighter's forearms and shoulders are exposed to the heat source while holding a hose.

-Convection: Convected heat travels through the air, even if there is no immediate appearance of fire.
-Convected heat can elevate the temperature of your Garment to a point at which conductive heat burns can easily occur, particularly if your Garment is wet or damp.
+Convection: Convective heat travels through the air, even if there is no immediate appearance of fire.
+Convective heat can elevate the temperature of your Garment to a point at which conductive heat burns can easily occur.
+Convective air can also travel into your garment's interior by entering into gaps at interface areas.

 Thermal Radiation: Thermal Radiation is the transfer of heat in the form of light energy into a material, directly from flames or reflected from hot objects.
 Factors that affect the speed of radiant heat transfer include the temperature difference between two surfaces, their distance from each other, and the reflectivity of each surface.
-(Fig. 11)
+(FIG. 11)

-10.4 TACTICS FOR REDUCING LEG BURNS
+10.4 TACTICS FOR REDUCING THE RISK OF LEG BURNS